What does a Probate Lawyer do?

 So why can a will be challenged?

-A probate attorney handles a number of tasks dealing with a will.
+A probate attorney handles several tasks dealing with a will.
 However, sometimes a non-lawyer writes the will, and we have seen these wills challenged quite often.
 Some challenges include:

 - Testamentary Capacity: the person who wants a will must have the capacity to create a will.
 This individual must be 18 years old and have the requisite mental capacity.
 The person must understand basic fundamental aspects such as who the beneficiaries are, what assets are being distributed, the value of the property, etc.